dawanda/mmsd/README.md

                             simple list of hostname:port pairs per line.
   --log-level=LEVEL         one of debug, info, warn, error, fatal [info]

-Every commandline parameter can be also specified as environment variable, however, the command line argument takes precedence.
+Every command-line parameter can be also specified as environment variable, however, the command line argument takes precedence.
 Environment variables are upper case, without leading dashes, and mid-dashes represented as underscores.